Disabling or enabling a chat room in Lync Server 2013

 Note that chat rooms cannot be enabled or disabled by using the Lync Server Control Panel.

-For details about configuring chat rooms, see Configure Rooms in the Deployment documentation.
+For details about configuring chat rooms, see Configure rooms in Lync Server 2013 in the Deployment documentation.